takinola/handyjs/readme.md

 (learn more about [content management](#content-management-link))

+---

 ### System management

 #### System configuration
 Site administrators can modify the behaviour of web apps using a form based interface to set configuration options.
 These options range from setting custom error pages (404 & 501 pages), deciding who can register and create new accounts, setting the frequency of site backups and log reports, etc.

 #### Email
 Handyjs web apps can send email using a dedicated email server or a transactional email service (Mandrill is the currently implemented option).
-To send email using an email server, simply update the settings for the email server (address, port, user, password) or to use Mandrill simply provide the Mandril API key.
+To send email using an email server, simply update the settings for the email server (address, port, user, password) or to use Mandrill, simply provide the Mandril API key.

 #### Cron
 Functions can ben executed periodically by adding them to the list of cron tasks.
 Handyjs monitors when last the function was executed and ensures cron tasks are performed on schedule.